Associate Professor, Sociology Undergraduate Program Coordinator

 Graduate Student Supervision:

-Justin is currently supervising 2 PhD students in Sociology, and is the second reader for 10 MA and PhD students in Sociology, Anthropology, Political Economy, Communications, Public Policy, and English (including at other universities).
+Justin is currently supervising 2 PhD students in Sociology, and 1 MA student in Political Economy, and is the second reader for 6 MA and PhD students in Sociology, Geography/Environmental Studies, ICSLAC (Cultural Mediations), and Public Policy.

 He will have more supervisory room in 2020, at which time he would be particularly interested in working with one or more incoming students studying the social histories and contradictions of settler colonialism in Canada and/or the theoretical intersections of Marxism, Indigenous Studies, and the racial capitalism literature.